MIS - Managerial Decision-Making

 Group Decision Support System (GDSS) is a decision support system that provides support in decision making by a group of people.
 It facilitates the free flow and exchange of ideas and information among the group members.
 Decisions are made with a higher degree of consensus and agreement resulting in a dramatically higher likelihood of implementation.

 Following are the available types of computer based GDSSs:

-Decision Network: This type helps the participants to communicate with each other through network or through a central database.
-Application software may use commonly shared models to provide support
+Decision Network: This type helps the participants to communicate with each other through a network or through a central database.
+Application software may use commonly shared models to provide support.

 Teleconferencing: Groups are composed of members or sub groups that are geographically dispersed; teleconferencing provides interactive connection between two or more decision rooms.
 This interaction will involve transmission of computerized and audio visual information.